STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 turned on, work stealing is done from queues associated with the same NUMA domain first, only after that work is stolen from other NUMA domains.

-This scheduler is enabled at build time by default and will be available always.

-This scheduler can be used with two underlying queuing policies (FIFO: first-in-first-out, and LIFO: last-in-first-out).
-The default is FIFO.
-In order to use the LIFO policy use the command line option :option:`--hpx:queuing`\
+This scheduler is enabled at build time by default using the FIFO (first-in-first-out) queing policy.
+This policy can be invoked using :option:`--hpx:queuing`\ ``local-priority-fifo``.
+The scheduler can also be enabled using the LIFO (last-in-first-out) policy.
+This is not the default policy and must be invoked using the command line option :option:`--hpx:queuing`\
 ``=local-priority-lifo``.

 Static priority scheduling policy